ADVANTICS/documentation/products/shared-charge-controllers/charger-features/charger-simulation.md

 ## Simulating a bidirectional MCS charge session (ISO151180-20) with simulated charger and vehicle, using ADM-CS-SPCC, ADM-CS-MEVC and simulator software stack

 1. Update the charge controller configuration for bidirectional power transfer.
-[Relevant Config Entries](https://advantics.github.io/documentation/#/charge-controllers/secc_generic/secc_bidirectional?id=relevant-config-entries)
+[Relevant Config Entries](../charger-can-interfaces/secc_bidirectional.md#relevant-config-entries)
-2. Enable the [EVSE simulator](charge-controllers/charger-simulation#enabling-the-simulator) with sending all CAN messages enabled.
+2. [Enable the EVSE simulator](./charger-simulation.md#enabling-the-simulator) with sending all CAN messages enabled.
 The default simulation configuration can be used.
-3. Enable the [PEV simulator](charge-controllers/vehicle-simulation#enabling-the-simulator) with sending all CAN messages enabled.
-4. Make sure ADVANTICS vehicle controller configuration option [No BMS mode](charge-controllers/evcc_configuration/no_bms) is **disabled** (set to false).
-5. Set the [relevant configuration entries in the vehicle controller](charge-controllers/evcc_bidirectional?id=relevant-config-entries) and [charge station controller](charge-controllers/secc_generic/secc_bidirectional?id=relevant-config-entries) for ISO151180-20.
+3. Enable the simulator on your vehicle side if needed.
-6. Connect the plug.
+4. Connect the plug.
-7. Head to `dashboard/monitoring` and follow the charge session.
+5. Head to `dashboard/monitoring` and follow the charge session.

 ![EVSE Monitoring Page](./charger-monitor.png)